HenryLiu0402/nnssl_MAE-filtered-1k/README.md

 Our final pretraining strategy consists of a single-stage pipeline:

 ### MAE Pretraining (1000 epochs, filtered modalities)
-We perform Masked Autoencoder (MAE) pretraining on a filtered [OpenMind Dataset](https://huggingface.co/datasets/AnonRes/OpenMind) of modalities, **including T1w, inplainT1, MP2RAGE, FLAIR, T2w, inplainT2, ADC, DWI**, which are most relevant to downstream segmentation and classification tasks.
+We perform Masked Autoencoder (MAE) pretraining on a filtered [OpenMind Dataset](https://huggingface.co/datasets/AnonRes/OpenMind) of modalities, **including T1w, inplainT1, MP2RAGE, FLAIR, T2w, inplainT2, ADC, amd DWI**, which are most relevant to downstream segmentation and classification tasks.
 MAE encourages fine-grained feature learning by reconstructing masked inputs, which improves the model’s ability to capture detailed anatomical structures.
 By focusing on key modalities, we reduce noise from less common or unrelated sequences, allowing the model to concentrate its representation capacity on the most task-relevant contrasts.